 Did you know that Fentanyl® is particularly lethal because it is 50 times stronger than heroin and 100 times stronger than morphine?
 A dose of as little as 2 milligrams can be highly lethal.
 It is frequently mixed with other illicit narcotics like cocaine, increasing fentanyl overdoses in the US.

 The main aim of the new Fentanyl vaccine is that it may prevent Fentanyl® from entering the brain and causing the “high” that users crave.
-The researchers promise that it may reduce the chances of overdosing and getting addicted.
+The researchers promise it may reduce the chances of overdosing and getting addicted.
 However, we must keep in mind that the new Fentanyl vaccine is still in the development phase and is only tested on rats so far.
-Therefore, we will have to wait to see if the vaccine gets approved for the human population.
+Therefore, we must wait to see if the vaccine gets approved for the human population.

 ChoicePoint’s Role In Eliminating the Fentanyl Crisis-Providing Addiction Treatment